Share the Vibe: Ton Mikkers

 Ton Mikkers is an independent motion designer and art director.
-He brings a story, message, process or concept back to its essence in a short film – from 30 seconds to 2 minutes maximum.
-For this he combines text, graphic design, 2D and 3D visuals and animations, sound and music.
+He brings a story, message, process, or concept back to its essence in a short film – from 30 seconds to 2 minutes maximum.
+He combines text, graphic design, 2D and 3D visuals and animations, sound, and music.
 He moved back to Eindhoven to be part of the city’s vibe.

 There is something special about Eindhoven, says Ton Mikkers.
 “Design and technology meet here.
 It’s at the intersection of disciplines where new and exciting things happen.
 This creates a dynamic environment: you can feel that something is happening.
 It broadens your horizon.
 And it doesn’t stop – new things are popping up all the time and keep triggering you, keep pushing you out of your comfort zone.
 This has a positive effect on creativity.”

 Ever since the well-known British scientist and novelist C.P.
 Snow wrote The Two Cultures (1959), there has been a lot of debate about the gap between the sciences and the humanities.
-Some speak about alpha and beta, others about left side and right side of the brain.
-Exactly this, according to Ton, is the special thing about Eindhoven: somehow the worlds of design and technology have managed to bridge that gap.
+Some speak about alpha and beta, others about the brain's left side and right side.
+According to Ton, this is the unique thing about Eindhoven: somehow, the worlds of design and technology have managed to bridge that gap.

 Because both disciplines have strong roots here and because developments in the last decades - like interactivity - brought them closer together.
 Bright young, and creative talents increasingly work together with high-tech start-ups.